JNRowe/rdial/doc/background.rst

 Explicit new tasks
 ''''''''''''''''''

-    It is an error to attempt to start a task that doesn't already exist in the database
+    It is an error to attempt to start a task that doesn’t already exist in the database

 If you wish to create a new task you *must* give the :option:`--new` option when starting the task.
-This should hopefully catch typos and task name "thinkos", and it has proven to do so for me.
+This should hopefully catch typos and task name “thinkos”, and it has proven to do so for me.

-Switch vs "stopstart"
+Switch vs “stopstart”
 '''''''''''''''''''''

     It is an error to attempt to start a task when another is running, or